 - Yoga or Pilates for good core strength which helps ensure pelvic strength

-- Seeing a physio for advice and ongoing pelvic floor training
+- Seeing a physiotherapist for advice and ongoing pelvic floor training

-The good news is that pregnancy incontinence is likely to be temporary can be improved significantly after birth with good health, exercise and ongoing pelvic floor strengthening.
+The good news is that pregnancy incontinence is likely to be temporary.
+You can improve your health significantly after birth with a good diet, exercise and ongoing pelvic floor strengthening.